-When you save your changes, Multiplexer connects to Filtering Service and takes over the job of distributing log data to both Log Server and the selected SIEM integration.
+When you save your changes, log data is distributed to both Log Server and the selected SIEM integration.

 Note that although the same data is passed from Filtering Service to both Log Server and the SIEM product, Log Server may be configured to perform data reduction processing tasks (like recording visits instead of hits, or consolidating log records).
 Because the SIEM product does not perform these data reduction tasks, there may be more SIEM entries than records in the Log Database.